Mary Reid Kelley: We Are Ghosts (2017)

-We Are Ghosts is a more recent project of Reid Kelley; it was featured at the Tate Liverpool and the Baltimore Museum of Art and was Reid Kelley's first museum solo project to be displayed in the UK.
-The work reimagines life on a U.S submarine, taking place at the end of World War Two.
+We Are Ghosts is a more recent project.
+It was featured at the Tate Liverpool and the Baltimore Museum of Art, and was Reid Kelley's first museum solo project to be displayed in the UK.
+The work reimagines life on a U.S. submarine, taking place at the end of World War Two.
 The exhibition featured two of her classically black and white stylized short films: In the Body of the Sturgeon and This is Offal.
 The exhibition also displayed Reid Kelley's artistic strengths outside of film, showcasing her life-size light-box portraits of the characters shown in her films.
 The work also follows the typical narration style used by Reid Kelley, blending poetry from historical sources to retell less glamorous and more realistic stories.
 Such accounts do not hedge around the misery and challenges faced by the characters, but they still maintain humorous and satirical themes.